Access to Information

 How can I access the objections or support letters (submissions) on a Development Application?

-You will need to complete an Informal Access to Information Application Form and under ‘Information Required’ tick the words ‘Submissions to DA’.
+You will need to complete a form, under ‘Information Required’ tick the words ‘Submissions to DA’.

 How long does it take to obtain documents or access files?